Guillaume-Garrigos/moodlexport/README.md

 To do:
 - Support other kinds of questions than "composition".
 Like QCM or other stuff
+- problem with latex \frac because \f in python strings means something.
+Could be fixed with custom unescape.
 - Extract list of questions from a latex file
 - Import/export of the test itself?
 See https://www.youtube.com/watch?v=0D6uNCXk_MQ
 - Extract data from .txt see https://vletools.herokuapp.com/info/help